-dynamic frequency selection (DFS) owner: [DFS owner] A station (STA) in an independent basic service set (IBSS) or off-channel tunneled direct link setup (TDLS) direct link that takes responsibility for selecting the next channel after radar is detected operating in a channel.
+dynamic frequency selection owner (DFS owner): A station (STA) in an independent basic service set (IBSS) or off-channel tunneled direct link setup (TDLS) direct link that takes responsibility for selecting the next channel after radar is detected operating in a channel.
 Due to the nature of IBSSs, it cannot be guaranteed that there is a single DFS owner at any particular time and the protocol is robust to this situation.

-emergency preparedness communications service (EPCS) priority access: [EPCS priority access] A dynamically invoked functionality that allows access point (AP) multi-link devices (AP MLDs) to authorize and facilitate non-access point (non-AP) multi-link devices (non-AP MLDs) to communicate EPCS traffic with a higher priority.
+emergency preparedness communications service priority access (EPCS priority access): A dynamically invoked functionality that allows access point (AP) multi-link devices (AP MLDs) to authorize and facilitate non-access point (non-AP) multi-link devices (non-AP MLDs) to communicate EPCS traffic with a higher priority.

-emergency preparedness communications service (EPCS) traffic: [EPCS traffic] All traffic generated by a non-access point (non-AP) multi-link device (non-AP MLD) or traffic destined for a non-AP MLD when the EPCS priority access is authorized and enabled for that non-AP MLD.
+emergency preparedness communications service traffic (EPCS traffic): All traffic generated by a non-access point (non-AP) multi-link device (non-AP MLD) or traffic destined for a non-AP MLD when the EPCS priority access is authorized and enabled for that non-AP MLD.

-energy limited (EL) station (STA): [EL STA] A sub 1 GHz (S1G) STA whose limited energy supply requires the STA to transmit or receive in certain intervals of time determined by an EL Operation element.
+energy limited station (EL STA): A sub 1 GHz (S1G) station (STA) whose limited energy supply requires the STA to transmit or receive in certain intervals of time determined by an EL Operation element.

-enhanced directional multi-gigabit (EDMG) aggregate physical layer (PHY) protocol data unit (A-PPDU): [EDMG A-PPDU] An A-PPDU where all constituent PPDUs are EDMG PPDUs.
+enhanced directional multi-gigabit aggregate physical layer protocol data unit (EDMG A-PPDU): An aggregate physical layer (PHY) protocol data unit (A-PPDU) where all constituent PPDUs are EDMG PPDUs.

-enhanced directional multi-gigabit (EDMG) basic service set (BSS): [EDMG BSS] A directional multigigabit (DMG) BSS in which a DMG Beacon frame transmitted by an EDMG station (STA) has the EDMG Supported field equal to 1.
+enhanced directional multi-gigabit basic service set (EDMG BSS): A directional multigigabit (DMG) BSS in which a DMG Beacon frame transmitted by an enhanced directional multi-gigabit (EDMG) station (STA) has the EDMG Supported field equal to 1.

-enhanced directional multi-gigabit (EDMG) physical layer (PHY) protocol data unit (PPDU): [EDMG PPDU] A Clause 28 (Enhanced directional multi-gigabit (EDMG) PHY specification) PPDU transmitted with the TXVECTOR parameter FORMAT equal to EDMG.
+enhanced directional multi-gigabit physical layer protocol data unit (EDMG PPDU): A Clause 28 (Enhanced directional multi-gigabit (EDMG) PHY specification) physical layer (PHY) protocol data unit (PPDU) transmitted with the TXVECTOR parameter FORMAT equal to EDMG.

-enhanced multiple basic service set identifier (BSSID) advertisement (EMA) access point (AP): [EMA AP] An AP that uses enhancements related to the discovery of nontransmitted BSSIDs.
+enhanced multiple basic service set identifier advertisement access point (EMA AP): An access point (AP) that uses enhancements related to the discovery of nontransmitted basic service set identifiers (BSSIDs).

-extended centralized access point (AP) or personal basic service set (PBSS) control point (PCP) cluster: [ECAPC] The collection of 1) a single centralized coordination service set (CCSS), 2) the set of centralized AP or CP clusters such that each synchronization AP (S-AP) of a centralized AP or PCP cluster is within the CCSS, and 3) all stations (STAs) within the basic service sets (BSSs) of the S-APs and member APs and PCPs of the centralized AP or PCP clusters.
+extended centralized access point or personal basic service set control point cluster (ECAPC): The collection of 1) a single centralized coordination service set (CCSS), 2) the set of centralized access point (AP) or control point (CP) clusters such that each synchronization AP (S-AP) of a centralized AP or PCP cluster is within the CCSS, and 3) all stations (STAs) within the basic service sets (BSSs) of the S-APs and member APs and PCPs of the centralized AP or PCP clusters.

-enhanced multi-link multi-radio (EMLMR) operation: [EMLMR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (non-AP MLD) with multiple receive chains to listen on a set of enabled links when the corresponding non-AP stations (STAs) affiliated with the non-AP MLD are in the awake state for an initial frame sent by an access point (AP) affiliated with an AP multi-link device (AP MLD) to one of the receiving non-AP STAs in a physical layer (PHY) protocol data unit (PPDU) whose number of spatial streams (Nss) satisfies that receiving non-AP STA’s receiving capabilities, followed by frame exchanges that satisfy the modulation and coding scheme (MCS) and Nss capabilities indicated in the non-AP MLD’s EML Operating Mode Notification frame on the link on which the initial frame was received.
+enhanced multi-link multi-radio operation (EMLMR operation): A mode of operation that allows a non-access point (non-AP) multi-link device (non-AP MLD) with multiple receive chains to listen on a set of enabled links when the corresponding non-AP stations (STAs) affiliated with the non-AP MLD are in the awake state for an initial frame sent by an access point (AP) affiliated with an AP multi-link device (AP MLD) to one of the receiving non-AP STAs in a physical layer (PHY) protocol data unit (PPDU) whose number of spatial streams (Nss) satisfies that receiving non-AP STA’s receiving capabilities, followed by frame exchanges that satisfy the modulation and coding scheme (MCS) and Nss capabilities indicated in the non-AP MLD’s EML Operating Mode Notification frame on the link on which the initial frame was received.